When Did The French Manicure Get So Skinny?

 How to DIY a micro French manicure

 If you're trying to do this at home, I'd recommend this French manicure hack.
 Basically, you would shape your nails and use your neutral base.
-For base polish, Julie recommends OPI Bubble Bath and Glass recommends a few coats of GLOSSLAB polish in OG Sheer Pink.
-(In Australia, try the Essie Gel Couture in Fairy Tailor.)
+For base polish, Julie recommends OPI Bubble Bath.

 You could also try using a tiny brush to outline the tip of each nail.
-Julie recommends a size 1 liner brush.
+Julie recommends a size 1 brush like this one.
 If you accidentally go too thick with your line, no worries — you've just gone for the traditional look.